 Overtaking lanes are being built at Bundure, north of Jerilderie.

-Work on the north and southbound overtaking lanes started on Monday 4 November 2019 and included establishing the site compound, stockpile site, erosion and sediment controls, removing vegetation, road widening and installing audio tactile line markings, also known as rumble strips.
+Work on the north and southbound overtaking lanes started in November 2019 and include removing vegetation, road widening and installing audio tactile line markings, also known as rumble strips.

 Work on the Bundure overtaking lanes will take about six months, with work expected to be completed in April 2020, weather permitting.